Nashville-Public-Library/talklib/README.md

         - the max is 5 (do not set to 1, 2, 3, or 4)!
         - be careful with this!
         - default is 21

-### Notes about formatting:

-if you're new to Python, here're some reminders

-### string
-- must be enclosed in quotes (single or double; Python doesn't care)

-### boolean
-- either True or False
-- do not enclose in quotes
-- must be capitalized
-    - correct: True
-    - incorrect: true

-### number
-- in our case, these can be either type int OR float, meaning either whole numbers OR decimal numbers are allowed
-    - OK: 5
-    - also OK: 5.4
-- do not enclose in quotes

-## Methods

-`run()`

-required
-- executes the script with the attributes you set
-- should be the last line in your script

 ## Examples<a id="examples"></a>
 ### RSS Example